10up/gutenberg-best-practices/reference/02-Themes/block-template-parts.md

 ## Caveats with using block template parts

-Block template parts feature wise are very similar to block based widget areas.
-Because the block based template parts feature has been build for the editor from the ground up it provides a better user experience and therefore should be pfeffererd in most instances.
+Block template parts feature-wise are very similar to block based widget areas.
+Because the block based template parts feature has been build for the editor from the ground up it provides a better user experience and therefore should be preffererd in most instances.

 Ideally both features shouldn't be used at the same time.